pranav-avn/TodoApp/README.md

 # TodoApp
 Todo List app, made to test Python Eel
+To run you need the Eel Python Package :)